 * Click here for rating key

-Tastebuds American Bistro Restaurant Review: As if Bellevue wasn’t gentrifying with a wine shop and yoga studio, the fact that Tastebuds is its bistro-around-the-corner should make property values soar.
+Tastebuds American Bistro Restaurant Review: As if Bellevue weren't gentrifying with a wine shop and yoga studio, the fact that Tastebuds is its bistro-around-the-corner should make property values soar.
 Neighbors easily make this their dining room extension.
 While the food is upscale, in earnest bistro fashion, it’s intimate (40 seats and a tiny bar), oh-so-casual and a family affair.
 Owners Andrew and Valentina Wisniewski are always there.
-That’s their daughter, the hostess.
 It’s the kind of place where servers have tasted the food and wine, so they can talk about it knowledgeably and enthusiastically.
-We recommend the bourbon peach-glazed, pan-roasted boneless pork chop.
+We recommend the three-course prix-fixe if you’re there Tuesday through Thursday.
 Oft-changing menu items, including veal scallopine and prosciutto with lemon-parsley sauce and house-made parsnip gnocchi, and pan-roasted salmon with red pepper jelly, barley-Parmesan “risotto,” spinach, grape tomatoes, black-eyed peas and mushroom broth, vie for attention with nightly specials along the lines of Virginia rockfish.
-There are starters, such as an eggplant napoleon and a weekly-changing cheese torte as well as salads and pizzas.
+There are starters, such as an eggplant napoleon and a wild mushroom and goat cheese crespelle, as well as salads and pizzas.
 Desserts are homemade, apricot-lime bread pudding for example, and there’s always something chocolate, though one night’s brownie was Sahara-dry.
 But its herbaceous mint ice cream mercifully moistened it.